Skip to Main Content

 • Used wildcard to search different forms of a word: canad* or sport*

-NOW: Try searching for secondary resources on your topic below in Main Library Search
+NOW: Practice searching for topic-related secondary resources in Main Library Search & SPORTDiscus.

-• were created by witnesses and recorders who experienced the event(s) or condition(s)
+• Created by witnesses and recorders who experienced the event(s) or condition(s)

 Search Tips:

-• narrow dates to the time period under consideration
+• Narrow dates to the time period of interest

-NOW: Try searching your topic in the two resources below (Edmonton Journal / CBC Archives)
+NOW: Try searching your topic in the two resources below (Library & Archives Canada / Globe & Mail)

 For a wide range of primary source databases (e.g., human rights, gender & sexuality, Indigenous):